 The University and the College have developed policies and procedures for complaints of discrimination based on sex, sexual orientation, or gender identity.
-Gender-based and sexual harassment, including sexual violence, are forms of sex discrimination.
+Sexual and gender-based harassment, including sexual violence, are forms of sex discrimination.
 The College policies and procedures concerning complaints of discrimination based on sex, sexual orientation, or gender identity are described in the Handbook section on Harassment.

 Discrimination on Other Bases

 The College has also developed procedures for responding to incidents of all other forms of discrimination.
 These procedures are described below:

-Undergraduates who feels that they have been subjected to discrimination may wish first to seek a resolution of the problem through their Assistant Dean or Resident Dean.
+Undergraduates who feels that they have been subjected to discrimination may wish first to seek a resolution of the problem through their Resident Dean.
 These officers may consult with others in the College and the Faculty of Arts and Sciences, including, for example, the Office of the Dean of Harvard College, or the Director of the Accessible Education Office, depending on the nature of the concern.

 If the matter cannot be resolved satisfactorily by informal methods, more formal routes are available.
 The student may lodge a complaint with the Office of the Dean of Harvard College.
 Depending on the circumstances, and in consultation with the student making the complaint, that officer may request that the Dean of Harvard College appoint a special committee to resolve the problem or may refer it to the appropriate agency or office of Harvard College or of the Faculty of Arts and Sciences for resolution.
 Such agencies include, among others, the Administrative Board, the Faculty Council, and the Dean of the Faculty.